IamVigneshC/Google-AI-solutions/adk multi-agent systems/readme.md

-Build Multi-Agent Systems with ADK
+# Build Multi-Agent Systems with ADK

 https://partner.skills.google/classrooms/32565/labs/263210

-Objectives
+## Objectives

-Multi-Agent Systems
+## Multi-Agent Systems

-Task 1.
+### Task 1.
 Install ADK and set up your environment

-Task 2.
+### Task 2.
 Explore transfers between parent, sub-agent, and peer agents

-Task 3.
-Use session state to store and retrieve specific information Workflow Agents
+### Task 3.
+Use session state to store and retrieve specific information
+Workflow Agents

-Task 4.
+### Task 4.
 Begin building a multi-agent system with a SequentialAgent

-Task 5.
+### Task 5.
 Add a LoopAgent for iterative work

-Task 6.
+### Task 6.
 Use a "fan out and gather" pattern for report generation with a ParallelAgent

+## Objectives:

-Create multiple agents and relate them to one another with parent to sub-agent relationships.
+- Create multiple agents and relate them to one another with parent to sub-agent relationships.

-Build content across multiple turns of conversation and multiple agents by writing to a session's state dictionary.
+- Build content across multiple turns of conversation and multiple agents by writing to a session's state dictionary.

-Instruct agents to read values from the session state to use as context for their responses.
+- Instruct agents to read values from the session state to use as context for their responses.
-Use workflow agents to pass the conversation between agents directly.
+- Use workflow agents to pass the conversation between agents directly.

 ### Task 1.
 Install ADK and set up your environment